Mamaduka/toggles/README.md

 # Toggles

-A simple block to hide and reveal content.
+An easy way to hide and reveal content.